 Bear, DE Storage Units

-Whatever your storage needs may be, we’re confident that we can meet them at Storage Rentals of America!
+Whatever your storage needs may be, Storage Rentals of America is here to help!
 With over 50 years’ experience in the self-storage industry we offer fantastic storage options at a price you can afford.
+All with month to month leases so you can rent for as long as you like.
 We’re located at a convenient location right of Hwy 40.
 We have other storage locations in Bear.
 Stop by our Bear storage facility located at 1 PGA Blvd.
 Call today and let us help you get started with the perfect storage unit for you!

 Our customer service team can help you find a right sized storage unit to fit your needs.
+Give us a call, we will walk you through the storage process and can even move you in over the phone.
 All of our storage facilities have plenty of secure storage options, from mini storage units that are 5×5 to larger 10×30 storage units.
-We also offer month to month leases so you’re not stuck in long term contracts.

 - Climate-Controlled Storage Units